-O'Brien's first stop as a head coach was at Central Christian College, McPherson, KS, where he led the Tigers to the most wins in 24 years, as well as two postseason appearances.
-While at CCC, O'Brien established himself as a solid recruiter, bringing in 3 KS All-State players for the 2006-2007 season.
+O'Brien's first stop as a head coach was at Central Christian College in McPherson, Kan., where he led the Tigers to the most wins in 24 years, as well as two postseason appearances.
+While at CCC, O'Brien established himself as a solid recruiter, bringing in three Kansas All-State players for the 2006-2007 season.
 For the 08-09 season at CCC, he also managed to snag the nation's leading scorer.

-Coach O'Brien comes from a diverse background growing up in Brooklyn, NY and attending high school in Conway Springs, KS where he received the Most Valuable Player Award in his Junior and Senior Year.
+Coach O'Brien comes from a diverse background, growing up in Brooklyn, N.Y. and attending high school in Conway Springs, Kan., where he received the Most Valuable Player Award in his Junior and Senior Year.
 Following high school, Coach O'Brien received his undergraduate degree from Friends University in Physical Education and completed his Masters in Management in 2003.
 O'Brien has also completed a Servant Leadership online course through University of Idaho.

-O'Brien and his wife, Krys, have one daughter, Macy, who will turn three in November and they reside in Winfield.
+O'Brien, has one daughter, Macy, who will turn eight in November and they reside in Winfield.